 The week before school starts students and their families are invited to an open house at the Lower School from 10 to noon to meet and greet their teachers, see the classrooms, and tour the school.

-This is a performance presented by the entire Lower School in which each child dances, sings, and plays an instrument.
+This is a performance presented by the entire Lower School in which each child dances, sings, and plays a musical instrument.
 The performance is scheduled close to winter vacation.
+It began in 1986 as an all-school event in an attempt to move away from the typical “Christmas pageant” and move towards a performance that honors diverse practice.
+We deliberately include music that has cultural and historical significance.
+Each year there are a few new musical pieces and the children help with the choreography on all but a few numbers.
+Other selections stay the same, serving as anchors of familiarity and predictability for the children.
 All parents and immediate family members are invited to this event in the Cabell Center.

-Students learn how to rock clmib during Experiential Days.
+Students learn how to cook and act like a pirate during Experiential Days.

-Portfolio nights are held at each grade level towards the end of the school year.
+Portfolio nights are held in grades two through five towards the end of the school year.
 Students show their parents samples of their work and learning from throughout the school year as part of their evaluation process.

 Campus Day is held in April, on or near Earth Day.
-Work crews under faculty direction make various improvements around the campus such as picking up litter, spreading bark chips in the Fir Grove, washing buses, or planting flowers and trees.
+Students reconnect with their Experiential Days group and under faculty direction make various improvements around the campus such as picking up litter, spreading bark chips in the Fir Grove, washing buses, or planting flowers and trees.

 First Grade Buddies